beeware/toga/docs/reference/api/app.rst

 exited.

 On Linux and Windows, when an app closes the last window it is managing, the app will automatically exit.
-Attempting to closing the last window will trigger any app-level :meth:`~toga.App.on_exit` handling in addition to any window-specific :meth:`~toga.Window.on_close` handling.
+Attempting to close the last window will trigger any app-level :meth:`~toga.App.on_exit` handling in addition to any window-specific :meth:`~toga.Window.on_close` handling.